ConductionNL/conduction-theme/README.md

 # conduction-theme

 Conduction's design tokens theme

 ## Changelog

 - **Version 1**

+  - 1.0.22: Updated footer and header logo's for xxllnc, Leiden and Dinkelland themes.
   - 1.0.21:
     - Added custom header and footer logo code to all themes.
     - Set custom icon code from Utrecht to Conduction directory in all themes.